 Frequent dredging has been required in the area of the proposed Regulating Works, Mosenthein/Ivory Landing Phase 5 construction work area (Mosenthein/Ivory Landing Phase 5 work area; see a detailed discussion of this in Section 3, Affected Environment).
 Therefore, after analysis of this area, the District concluded that construction of the Mosenthein/Ivory Landing Phase 5 work area is reasonable and necessary to address the repetitive channel maintenance dredging in order to provide a sustainable, less costly navigation channel in this area.
 The District has concluded through analysis and modeling that construction of river training structures would provide a sustainable alternative to repetitive maintenance dredging.
-Construction of the Mosenthein/Ivory Landing Phase 5 work area is proposed to begin in September 2015 and take two months to complete.
+Contract award for this work is expected in September 2015.
+At the earliest, Notice to Proceed for construction would follow within one month of contract award, giving the contractor one year to complete construction from the date of the Notice to Proceed.